kupiqu/SierraBreezeEnhanced/README.md

 make
 sudo make install
 ```
 After the intallation, restart KWin by logging out and in.
-Then, SierraBreezeEnhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.
+Then, Sierra Breeze Enhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.

 Alternatively install from script (which does the above):
 ```sh